datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 attribute schemas, and the genesis block includes some helpful, primitive schemas essential to maintain the network itself.

-Here's where it gets a little steampunk --- we embrace the use of [Datalog](https://en.wikipedia.org/wiki/Datalog) (an ancient, declarative, uncannily expressive Turing-incomplete subset of [Prolog](https://en.wikipedia.org/wiki/Prolog)<sup>2</sup>) as a domain-specific logic language for database interrogation.
+Here's where it gets a little steampunk --- we really like [Datalog](https://en.wikipedia.org/wiki/Datalog) (an ancient, declarative, uncannily expressive Turing-incomplete subset of [Prolog](https://en.wikipedia.org/wiki/Prolog)<sup>2</sup>) as a domain-specific logic language for database interrogation.
 Queries and invariants, like most everything we traffic in, are structured data.
 A trivial Datalog query over our example data, declared in Clojure's [literal notation](https://github.com/edn-format/edn), for
 readability: